jwncoexists/tbsa168Y/README.md

 - Sass/CSS for styling
 - HTML for markup
 - Mongodb for storing data
-- Susy & Masonry for grid layouts
+- Masonry for grid layouts
-- Angular Material Design for navigation components and page styles
 - Angular animation
+- Mailgun for emails

 __Note:__ While everything here should work fine with your computer, there may be some setup required for MongoDB.
 Try running the app without doing any separate installation, but if it doesn't work, try the following: If you're running Mac OSX, then you can follow [these instructions](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) for getting Mongo setup.
 If you're running a Linux server (like Vagrant or Nitrous), you can make a run at [these instructions](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/).